 A good example of this would be someone with a thirty-year mortgage.
 Many people buy 30-year term life insurance policies to cover themselves in the event of death during the length of the mortgage term, then stop paying premiums once the mortgage has been paid in full.

-Aflac term life offers coverage amounts up to $500,000, depending upon age.
+Aflac offers term life insurance up to $500,000, depending upon age.
 The types of term coverage offered are:

 The length of the term offered will depend on the life insurance age of the insured.